-I’m a senior lecturer in the Department of Internet Studies at Curtin University in Perth, Western Australia and frequent expert media commentator.
+I’m an Associate Professor of Internet Studies at Curtin University in Perth, Western Australia and frequent expert media commentator.
 My research interests include online identity, social media, digital death, infancy online, mobile gaming and the changing landscape of media distribution.
 I’ve has published in a number of journals including Popular Communication, Media International Australia, First Monday, Comparative Literature Studies, Social Media and Society, Communication Research and Practice and the Fibreculture journal, and am the author of Artificial Culture: Identity, Technology and Bodies (Routledge, 2012); co-editor of An Education in Facebook?
 Higher Education and the World’s Largest Social Network (Routledge, 2014) with Mike Kent; and Social, Casual and Mobile Games: The Changing Gaming Landscape (Bloomsbury Academic, 2016) with Michele Willson.
 I’ve been awarded teaching awards from the University of Western Australia, Curtin University, and in 2012 received a national Australian Award for Teaching Excellence in the Humanities and the Arts.
 I’m @tamaleaver on Twitter, and my web presence is www.tamaleaver.net.

 My Blogs & Blog History